Anant713/VBN_APOD/README.md

 ## RPOD-Software
 Complete software of RPOD.
 ## RPOD03
-Only contains piepeline for static pose estimation
+Only contains piepeline for static pose estimation.
+Updating and testing is being done in this folder , so that latest version for static pose estimation is written here.